Maurice Macmillan

-Maurice Victor Macmillan, Viscount Macmillan of Ovenden, (27 January 1921 – 10 March 1984), was a British Conservative Party politician and Member of Parliament.
-He was the only son of Harold Macmillan, 1st Earl of Stockton, who was Prime Minister of the United Kingdom from 1957 to 1963.
+Maurice Victor Macmillan, Viscount Macmillan of Ovenden (27 January 1921 – 10 March 1984), was a British Conservative Party politician and Member of Parliament.
+He was the only son of Harold Macmillan, who was Prime Minister of the United Kingdom from 1957 to 1963.

 Background and education

 Macmillan was the only son of Harold Macmillan, 1st Earl of Stockton, and Lady Dorothy Cavendish, daughter of Victor Cavendish, 9th Duke of Devonshire.
 He was educated at Eton and Balliol College, Oxford.
 He served with the Sussex Yeomanry in Europe in the Second World War.
 Like his father, he was chairman of Macmillan Publishers, as well as a director of two news agencies.

 Political career

 Macmillan contested Seaham at the 1945 election, Lincoln in 1951 and Wakefield at a 1954 by-election.
 He served on Kensington Borough Council from 1949 to 1953, then was elected MP for Halifax at the 1955 general election but lost this seat in 1964.
 He was then elected for Farnham in 1966.
 This latter seat became South West Surrey at the 1983 election.
 He served as Economic Secretary to the Treasury (1963–64) under Alec Douglas-Home, and as Chief Secretary to the Treasury (1970–72), Secretary of State for Employment (1972–73) and Paymaster General (1973–74) under Edward Heath.
 He was made a Privy Counsellor in 1972.